rpf13/sportsshooting_react/README.md

 ## Data Model

-This application, built with [React](https://react.dev/) has not data model by itself, since it consumes API's from the back end.
-The whole code and documentation of the the data model can be found in the coresponding DRF API repository: [SportsShooting API Repo](https://github.com/rpf13/sportsshooting_drf)
+This application, built with [React](https://react.dev/) has not a data model by itself, since it consumes API's from the back end.
+The whole code and documentation of the data model can be found in the corresponding DRF API repository: [SportsShooting API Repo](https://github.com/rpf13/sportsshooting_drf)

 ---